 It should be noted that the way homelessness is dealt with differs in the devolved nations; the housing legislation is different and statistics gathered not be directly comparable.
 Scotland has adopted a ‘housing options’ policy and Wales introduced prevention based legislation in 2014; neither use ‘priority need’ criteria (Homelessness Monitor reports).
 The changes in Wales have been shown to have a positive impact [JRF Homelessness Monitor Wales Sep 2017].
-However the use of priority need criteria has been challenged in the form of the Homelessness Reduction Bill 2016-17 and a switch to an emphasis on prevention is promised in England from April 2018.
+However the use of priority need criteria has been challenged in the form of the Homelessness Reduction Act 2017 and a switch to an emphasis on prevention is promised in England from April 2018.
 This means the statistics collected change, as research group Isphere have pointed out:

 Homelessness in England – Government action

 “A ‘main homelessness duty’ is owed where the authority is satisfied that the applicant is eligible for assistance, unintentionally homeless and falls within a specified priority need group.
 Such statutorily homeless households are referred to as ‘acceptances’.
 The ‘priority need groups’ include households with dependent children or a pregnant woman and people who are vulnerable in some way…” Government guidance on homelessness data for England (7 February 2013 updated 3 April 2018)

 The Government at Westminster does recognise homelessness in England as a growing problem and announced an initiative in October 2016 to help prevent people becoming homeless.
 A network of Homelessness Prevention Trailblazer areas are to develop innovative approaches to prevent homelessness drawing on a £50m fund; early adopters are Greater Manchester, Newcastle and Southwark councils (HM Govt Homelessness Prevention Programme 21 Dec 2016).